GetSafariTours

 Best Time for Safari in Tanzania

-• The Great Migration: This is the peak window for action.
+• The Great Migration.
 From July to October, the herds face the Mara River crossing in the Northern Serengeti.
-It is the most dramatic wildlife event on earth.
+The most dramatic wildlife event on earth

-• Wildlife: As the bush dries out, animals cluster around water sources.
-Tarangire National Park becomes a hotspot for elephant herds, while predator sightings in the Central Serengeti are frequent and easy.
+• Wildlife clusters.
+As the bush dries out, animals gather around water sources.
+Tarangire becomes a hotspot for elephants; predator sightings peak in the Central Serengeti

-Expert Verdict: If witnessing a Mara River crossing is on your bucket list, this is the only time to go.
-It offers the classic 'National Geographic' scenes you expect.
-Just be prepared for higher rates and more vehicles at major sightings.
+Verdict: If witnessing a Mara River crossing is on your bucket list, this is the only time to go.
+Classic 'National Geographic' scenes, but expect higher rates and more vehicles at major sightings.

 3-5 Days